 The collaborative partnership between attorney and expert allows the team to determine the origin of the house fire, the cause of the house fire, and ultimately the subrogation potential.
 Because the attorney is involved from the beginning, he has a superior understanding of the facts of the loss – as opposed to getting involved in the claim after findings are established and a report is made.
-This early involvement strategy places the insurance company in a valuable position as the attorney-expert team can provide analysis and recommend the most economical option for advancement.
-As claims may advance, the team will recognize when a file should not advance, and must be closed for any number of reasons.
+Our Early Involvement Strategy places the insurance company in a valuable position as the attorney-expert team can provide analysis and recommend the most economical option for advancement.
+As claims may advance, the team will recognize when a file should not advance and must be closed for any number of reasons.
 For example, if the insured was ultimately the cause of the house fire.

 Retaining an attorney from the beginning will protect you and ensure your communications are safe.
 In partnership, the attorney and the expert piece the facts together to provide a superior, more informed fire subrogation recommendation.
 Early involvement strategy makes the attorney mindful of potential issues that may arise in the future, so he can attack them with an appropriate defense.
 Getting your attorney involved from the beginning demonstrates the mindset of the insurance company, setting precedence to at-fault parties, which may lead to earlier settlements and avoiding costs associated with litigation.
 Don’t wait!
 Get the expert and subrogation lawyer involved as soon as possible via Early Involvement.